grafana/jsonnet-libs/helm-util/package.md

-Package `helm-util` allows to consume Helm Charts as plain Jsonnet resources.
+Package `helm-util` allows the user to consume Helm Charts as plain Jsonnet resources.

 ### Usage